scarioscia/photoGeoExtractor/README.md

 ## Usage
-The `photoGeoExtractor` program uses the `extract-metadata` command to take GPS information from photos downloaded via Google Takeout and export it to a table.
+The `photoGeoExtractor` program uses the `extract-metadata` command to take GPS information and other metadata from photos downloaded via Google Takeout and export it to a table.
 It takes as input either a directory or a compressed (`.zip`) file containing the photos.
-The user defines a filename for metadata output.
+The user defines a filename and location for metadata output.

 Replace `/path/to/album` with your input (directory or `.zip` file) and `/path/to/outfile.csv` with your desired output filename and location: